 - Do you have mobility, hearing, or visual problems?
 This post highlights some tips and solutions for you.

 - Stuck in a winter power outage?
 Learn how to mitigate extreme cold weather here.

 Raise awareness on power outage preparedness!

-Do you know someone who could also benefit from the information presented here?
+Do you know someone who is interested in emergency preparedness and could benefit from the information presented here?
 Click on your preferred social media option below to share this page with someone you care about!

 Share this guide

 Average frequency and duration of electric distribution outages vary by states.
 US Energy Information Administration

 Puerto Rico Spent 11 Months Turning the Power Back On.
 They Finally Got to Her.
 New York Times

 Power Outage Annual Report: Blackout Tracker.
 United States Annual Report 2017.
 Eaton